-A great deal of emphasis nowadays is placed on gluteal strengthening, a sort of unnatural posture training which can unfortunately be easily dismissed as worthless.
+A great deal of emphasis nowadays is placed on gluteal strengthening, a sort of unnatural posture training which can, unfortunately, be easily dismissed as worthless.
 In the spirit of defending this particular fitness training, a lady at a nearby table in a fancy restaurant was heard to exclaim to her luncheon partners, "What I mind most about growing old is that I have lost my ass!"
-Since obviously this particular disability is greatly to be avoided, get some gluteal training, ladies.
+Since obviously, this particular disability is great to be avoided, get some gluteal training, ladies.

 "But the beauty part is, that Medicare reimburses us $43."